Cyrken/html-css/navigation/README.md

 # Navigation for small screens

 There are many styles for small screen navigation.
-My personal favourite for most sites is the footer-toggle hybrid.
+My personal favourite, for most sites, is the footer-toggle hybrid.
 It is a footer anchor navigation that progressively enhances to a toggle navigation.

 ---